MRPHarris/SampleQueue/README.md

 with .ogw workbook files for each sample/blank.
 These files can be loaded back into the Aqualog software to track all processing steps for each file.
-As with the ASCII .dat files, each .ogw file is copied (renamed) to a suitable export folder matching the sample type.
+As with the ASCII .dat files, each .ogw file is copied (renamed in line with the run sheet) to an export folder matching the sample type.

 ### ASCII .dat files

 Depending on user choices during the SampleQ setup process on the Aqualog, a number of different ASCII file types will be exported by the system for each sample during analysis.
 All ASCII files have the .dat file extension.
-The current version of the **SampleQueue** package supports the ABS (absorbance data) and PEM (sample-blank processed XYY) ASCII data types.
+The current version of **SampleQueue** supports the ABS (absorbance data) and PEM (sample-blank processed XYY) ASCII data types.
 The others (e.g. % transmission PCT, blank XYY BEM) will be added in a subsequent release.

 ## Installation